laidbackware/vmware-lab-builder/README.md

 ## Roadmap
 For solution specific features, check the relevant example directory.
+- Add vSphere 8 support
 - Switch all OVAs to be uploaded and used from a Content library, to speed up deployment
-- Support for NSX-T 3.2
 - Support for NSX-ALB 21.1
 - Add ability to create TKGS namespaces
 - Add ability to create guest clusters for TKGS